 Once again, housing finance reform appears to be on Washington’s radar.

-With comments by Treasury Secretary Mnuchin, the release of a legislative outline by Senate Banking Committee Chair Sen. Mike Crapo, R-S.D., and the vote to advance Mark Calabria’s nomination to oversee the Federal Housing Finance Agency to the full Senate, the momentum is shifting towards action.
+With comments by Treasury Secretary Steven Mnuchin, the release of a legislative outline by Senate Banking Committee Chair Sen. Mike Crapo, R-S.D., and the vote to advance Mark Calabria’s nomination to oversee the Federal Housing Finance Agency to the full Senate, the momentum is shifting toward action.
 Yet, as important as it is to act, it’s even more important to get it right.
 And for Main Street America, getting it right should mean one thing: Community lenders must be at the core of the future secondary mortgage market.

 The facts are straightforward.
 Consumers want and need responsible, affordable mortgage credit.
 Historically, it has been community lenders — credit unions and community banks — that have provided access to mortgage credit minus predatory features and without having to first be prompted by their regulators to do so.

 The ability to offer mortgage products is highly dependent on the liquidity that the secondary mortgage market provides.
 So, it is critical that any serious housing finance proposal start with the proposition that the future system should function well for lenders of all shapes and sizes.

 That means the future secondary mortgage market must be equitable.
 Acceptable reform proposals must prevent community lenders from being priced out of the secondary market through giveaways to big banks and huge mortgage finance companies in the form of volume pricing discounts, exceptions from complying with certain terms, and other forms of preferential treatment.
 All lenders should feel confident that they can access the secondary market on a level playing field with everyone else.
 Ultimately, both consumers and the market benefit when community lenders can fairly compete for mortgage business.